How we're delivering on the commitments made in our prospectus for a renewed CBI.

 Revised national Council and Committee structure

-- Following an initial review phase, early findings and recommendations have been shared with the CBI’s Executive Committee
+- Following an initial review phase, early findings and recommendations were shared with the CBI’s Executive Committee

-- A paper has been developed to take to the CBI membership as part of the Q3 Council round for feedback and input.
+- A paper was developed and taken to the CBI membership as part of the Q3 Council round for feedback and input

 People and Culture sub committee established